LinpgFoundation/vns/vns-docs/docs/tutorials/basic_tutorial.md

     "language": "English"
 }
 ```
-See how tags build a scene, introduce characters?
+This JSON structure represents how the script is interpreted, showing the background, music, characters, and dialogue content.

-**Ready to explore more?**
+## Ready to explore more?

 This is just the beginning!
-Check out the VNS documentation for in-depth details.
+Check out the documentation for in-depth details.
 Remember, practice makes perfect.
 Start simple, experiment, and most importantly, have fun creating your unique stories!